crazyender/CppSolutionExplorer/README.md

 - vscode-solution-explorer

   This is a great extension that makes vscode so powerfull that you can forget about Visual Studio ( actually you can't :-) ) if you are from .Net world.

-- CMake Tools Helper

-  This extension is a bridge between cpptools and CMake Tools extension, it will generate c_cpp_property.json automatically.

-  During my developping of Cpp Solution Explorer I encounted a problem: you can't choose a configuration by command from cpptools, because cpptools.selectconfig function does not accept parameters like config name or config index or something like that, it always pops up a dialog and let users select a config.
-After hours of working I found out a dirty way: whenever "active document" changes I will re-generate the c_cpp_property.json and fill it with the configurations get from project that this active document belongs.

-  After some research I found that another extension "CMake Tools Helper" doing this the same way.
-I should do my research *before* coding :(